Watts-per-Intelligence Part II: Algorithmic Catalysis: Abstract

 \section{Abstract}

 We develop a thermodynamic theory of algorithmic catalysis within the watts-per-intelligence framework, identifying reusable computational structures that reduce irreversible operations for a task class while satisfying bounded restoration and structural selectivity constraints.
-We prove that any class-specific speed-up is upper-bounded by the algorithmic mutual information between the substrate and the class descriptor, and that installing this information incurs a minimum thermodynamic cost via Landauer erasure.
-Combining these results yields a coupling theorem that lower-bounds the deployment horizon required for a catalyst to be energetically favourable.
-The framework is illustrated on an affine-SAT class and situates contemporary learned systems within a unified information–thermodynamic constraint on intelligent computation.\footnote{Under review} \keywords{Intelligence \and Catalytic Computing \and Kolmogorov Complexity \and Thermodynamics of Computation \and Algorithmic Thermodynamics}
+We prove that any class-specific speed-up is upper-bounded by the algorithmic mutual information between the substrate and the class descriptor, and that encoding this information incurs a minimum thermodynamic cost via Landauer erasure.
+Combining these results yields a coupling theorem that lower-bounds the deployment horizon required for an algorithmic catalyst to be energetically favourable.
+The framework is illustrated on an affine-SAT class and situates contemporary learned systems within an information–thermodynamic constraint on intelligent computation. \keywords{Intelligence \and Catalytic Computing \and Kolmogorov Complexity \and Thermodynamics of Computation \and Algorithmic Thermodynamics}